Insurance “Bad-Faith” Claims Lawyer & Attorneys Orange County

 First Party Claims: When a policyholder makes a claim against their insurance company for the damage they suffered, that claim is considered as a first-party claim.
 If the insurance company refuses to pay for the claim, without proper cause, or if the insurance company unreasonably delays payment, the policyholder may have a first-party insurance bad faith claim.

 Third Party Cases: This typically happens a person sues their own insurance company because the insurance company refused to settle a claim with a third party.

 Damages: If you prevail in an insurance bad faith case, in addition to the policy benefits that you were denied you may be entitled to your attorney’s fees (Brandt fees) as well as punitive damages.

 Mazarei Law Group lawyers, with headquarters in Irvine, CA, handle insurance bad faith cases in Orange County, Los Angeles, San Bernardino, and Riverside, California.
-Having previously represented insurance companies in insurance bad faith cases, Mazarei Law Group lawyers have a unique insight into the insurance company’s philosophy and mannerism handling insurance claims.
+Having previously represented insurance companies in insurance bad faith cases, Mazarei Law Group lawyers have a unique insight into the insurance company’s philosophy and mannerisms in handling insurance claims.
 This insight and experience can be a valuable tool in handling and resolving your insurance (bad faith) claim.
 We provide a free initial consultation.
 If you believe that your insurance company has not paid the benefits that you are entitled to, then feel free to contact Mazarei Law Group to discuss your case and your representation.
 We are known as one of the top “bad Faith Insurance Lawyers” in Orange County.
 If you are considering a lawsuit against an insurance company, we will evaluate your situation and offer you various options.